iVis-at-Bilkent/cytoscape.js-context-menus/README.md

     ],
     // Indicates that the menu item has a submenu.
 If not provided default one will be used
     submenuIndicator: { src: 'assets/submenu-indicator-default.svg', width: 12, height: 12 },
+    // Hide when zoomed in cytoscape area. `false` by default.
+    hideOnZoom: false,
-    // Whether to hide or not when zoomed.
-False by default.
+    // Hide when a left click occurs on the document body. `true` by default.
-    hideOnZoom: true,
+    hideOnNonCyClick: true,
 };
 ```